amatgil/ct-lang/README.md

 ```

 ### Generics (and restricting them)
 IMPORTANT: all single-letter, lower case types are interpreted as generics.
-Do note that type constructors must be lowercase (e.g. `Int` or `(List a)`)
+Also note that type constructors must be uppercase (e.g. `Int` or `(List a)`)

 Accepting generics is easy.
 For example, you can have a list of any `a`:
 ```